 PerformanceLine Speed variant

 The PerformanceLine Speed variant is for ‘speed pedelecs’ capable of an assisted speed of up to 45 km/h or about 30 mph.
-Speed pedelecs are not legal in this country and therefore you will not find this motor on any of our bikes.
+Speed pedelecs are not legal in this country without a special license and clearance from the DVLA.
+We can help you through this process on request,

 The unapologetic monster of the Bosch line, the PerformanceLine CX is found almost mainly on mountain bikes either full suspension or hardtail models or other performance bikes – such as our most popular bike the KTM Macina Cross 9.
 Despite a significantly its additional oomph it weighs no more than its predecessor – the PerformanceLine at under 4 kg.
 The CX provides a whopping maximum of 75Nm of torque power to carry you up even the harshest inclines.
 This level of power means that less focus needs to be spent on changing gear, as the power available from the motor alone means that momentum is easier to carry between shifts of downhill to uphill.
 The available assistance of 300% means it packs the biggest punch in acceleration.
 This is kept directly at your beck and call thanks to Direct Flow, which makes the assistance available as soon as you step on the pedals.
 The new models of the CX features eMTB mode, a highly useful feature which changes the assistance level without your input.
 The eMTB mode dramatically improves the performance of the drive unit on off road terrain, creating a more powerful startup for greater support when starting on uneven ground.
 The outer body of the motor is built to withstand impact from loose rocks as you leave the city behind.
 The philosophy behind the design of the PerformanceLine CX is straightforward – to keep all of your focus on your performance, and not on your bike.
 By providing enough power to drive you up any hill, from any starting position, and with the strength and durability to maintain its breathtaking drive, you can put all your effort into enjoying and mastering your experience as a mountain biker.